 Vin Diesel first caught world attention as the lethally contained serial killer in Pitch Black (2000) and then as the dangerously sexy gang leader in The Fast and the Furious (2001).
 Diesel soon seemed a major new star in the making.
 However, almost as soon as he hit the $20 million a movie salary benchmark, Vin Diesel’s career started to suffer from some bad advice.
 The roles he has taken since then in the likes of Knockaround Guys (2001), A Man Apart (2003) and the dreadful xXx (2002), have almost entirely undermined the presence that Diesel once had.
 For a star who is so concerned with the image he projects that he will not even divulge his ethnicity, Diesel seems to have a complete inability to see whether the vehicles he appear in are shaping up to be turkeys or not.
 The Pacifier was a further nail in the coffin of Diesel’s career.

 The Pacifier is Vin Diesel’s version of Arnold Schwarzenegger’s Kindergarten Cop (1990).
 It is one of those films that every action star seems to feel an obligation to have to do to shake up audience’s expectation of their image – Schwarzenegger did Kindergarten Cop and Twins (1988), Stallone did Rhinestone (1984) and Stop!
-Or My Mom Will Shoot (1992), Clint Eastwood did Every Which Way But Loose (1978) and Pink Cadillac (1989), Dwayne Johnson appeared in a pink tutu in Tooth Fairy (2010), while Hulk Hogan, Dwayne Johnson and Jackie Chan went through the same tough guy as babysitter plot in respectively Mr Nanny (1992), The Game Plan (2007) and The Spy Next Door (2010), while the less said about Chuck Norris’s attempts to rediscover himself in children’s movies the better.
+Or My Mom Will Shoot (1992), Clint Eastwood did Every Which Way But Loose (1978) and Pink Cadillac (1989), Dwayne Johnson appeared in a pink tutu in Tooth Fairy (2010), while Hulk Hogan, Dwayne Johnson, Jackie Chan and Dave Bautista went through the same tough guy as babysitter plot in respectively Mr Nanny (1992), The Game Plan (2007), The Spy Next Door (2010) and My Spy (2020), while the less said about Chuck Norris’s attempts to rediscover himself in children’s movies the better.
 Most action stars are not exactly known for their acting abilities.
 They tend to inherit personas rather than absorb themselves in roles like a character actor might, so for them acting tends to be not so much taking on different parts as it is deflating or spoofing their tough guy image.
 The results can be grotesque to watch.

 They certainly are here.
 You end up wondering if Vin Diesel’s agent and the filmmakers decided they hated Diesel and wanted to put him through as many humiliations they could – whether it be being pooped on by babies or trying to find as many lame ways to do tough guy things with children’s toys – fighting martial arts battles in a playroom using toys as weapons, riding into pursuit on a kid’s bicycle, or parodies of action movie montages of readying for combat with Diesel putting baby bottles into his bandolier, diapers into his backpack and so on.